-Another issue that we want to address here by adding a Social dimension to Ambient Intelligence is the lack of integration and public visibility of research works related to Ambient Intelligence.
-The growing ubiquity of networks (infrastructures and ad-hoc), screens and mobile devices brings more exciting opportunities for people to communicate and exchange content but we lack interoperability standards, preventing people from experimenting state-of-the-art research results.
+Another issue that we want to address here is the lack of integration and public visibility of research works related to Ambient Intelligence.
+The growing ubiquity of networks (infrastructures and adhoc), screens and mobile devices brings more exciting opportunities for people to communicate and exchange content but we lack interoperability standards.
+Where is the unified platform that allows me to use my mobile phone as a remote control for all my domestic and multimedia appliances?
+When will the current music playlist being played on my computer be automatically transferred to my portable MP3 player before I leave home?
+Most context-aware systems are still far from Weiser's vision of Ubiquitous Computing.
 In the meantime, innovative ubiquitous products appear on the market, such as electronic photo frames, widget displays, toys that can give weather reports and read emails, and powerful domestic management systems but they all work on their own because we lack common standards and platforms.
-One promising way of making people progressively adopt ubiquitous systems is to advertise them as applications on popular social platforms (e.g. Facebook), inviting users to deploy required software on their terminal to benefit from exciting new services that could possibly leverage users' context and social graph.
-Some people may be reluctant to use such systems at first, but we believe that there are solutions to make them accept them.
+One way of making people progressively adopt ubiquitous systems is to advertise them as applications on popular social platforms (e.g. Facebook), inviting users to deploy required software on their terminal to benefit from exciting services that could possibly leverage users' context.
+Some people may be reluctant to use such systems at first, but we believe that there are solutions to make them accept it.